PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 Format an SD card with two partitions:

  * The first, a small FAT32 partition called `BOOT`.
-This is just to hold the bootloader, kernel, and a bitstream, so 50MB is plenty of space.
+This is just to hold the bootloaders, kernel, and FPGA bitstream, so 30MB is typically plenty of space.
  * The rest of the card as an ext4 partition called `Linux`.

 Ensure that the SD card partitions are mounted and that the `SDCARD_BOOT` and `SDCARD_ROOTFS` variables at the top of `make.sh` are correctly set.

-Now copy all the files to the SD card:
+Finally copy all boot files and the root file system to the SD card, using:

 	./make.sh sdcard

-You are now ready to go!
+The FPGA board can now be programmed and booted to Linux using this SD card.

 ## PHANTOM-compatible IP Cores

-The architecture scripts build an FPGA design from a set of PHANTOM-compatible IP cores in `arch/phantom_ip`.
+The architecture scripts build an FPGA design from a set of PHANTOM-compatible IP cores in [`arch/phantom_ip/`](arch/phantom_ip/).
 A PHANTOM-compatible IP core has the following characteristics:

  * Exactly one AXI Slave interface, which is used to control the core via UIO-mapped registers.
  * Zero or more AXI Master interfaces which are used for high-speed access to main memory.
- * An optional interrupt line for triggering interrupt handlers in Linux userland.
+ * An optional interrupt line for triggering interrupt handlers in Linux userland (not currently implemented).

 The IP core should also be an IP core as generated by the Xilinx tools (such as from Vivado HLS or packaged by Vivado).

-## Building for other boards
+## Building images from sources

+### Setting-up board support and build variables

-To rebuild the images, the first task is to edit options at the top of `make.sh` to ensure that everything is ready for your target board.
-The `DEVICETREE`, `UBOOT_TARGET`, and `BOARD_PART` variables are currently set for the ZC706 board.
+To build the images, the first task is to ensure the target board is defined in [`boardsupport.sh`](boardsupport.sh), along with appropriate build variables.

+To support a non-default board, the following variables should be used in [`boardsupport.sh`](boardsupport.sh), copying the format of existing entries:
-`DEVICETREE` should be the name of the device tree in the Linux kernel tree to use.
-Xilinx provides these for all of its boards in the `/arch/arm/boot/dts/` and `/arch/arm64/boot/dts/` folders.
+* `DEVICETREE` should be the name of the device tree in the Linux kernel tree to use.
+Xilinx provides these for all of its boards in the [`arch/arm/boot/dts/`](https://github.com/Xilinx/linux-xlnx/tree/master/arch/arm/boot/dts) folder of the [kernel source](https://github.com/Xilinx/linux-xlnx).

-`UBOOT_TARGET` should be the target board to build u-boot for.
-The available configurations are in the `u-boot-xlnx/configs` directory.
+* `UBOOT_TARGET` should be the target board to build U-Boot for.
+The available configurations are in the [`configs`](https://github.com/Xilinx/u-boot-xlnx/tree/master/configs) directory of the [U-Boot source](https://github.com/Xilinx/u-boot-xlnx).

-`BOARD_PART` should be the Xilinx name for the target board.
+* `BOARD_PART` should be the Xilinx name for the target board.
 You can list all of the board parts that your Xilinx installation supports by entering the command `get_board_parts` into the TCL console of Vivado.

-There are examples in `make.sh` itself of what these variables should be set to for other common boards.

-`KERNEL_TAG` and `UBOOT_TAG` should be set to the appropriate tag (or branch) name to checkout from the Xilinx repositories.
-For best compatibility, this should typically match the version of Vivado used to build the hardware.
-To achieve this, simply set `VIVADO_VERSION` and use the default tag strings.
-The default version is `2017.2`.
+The `VIVADO_VERSION`, `OMPI_VERSION` and `BUILDROOT_VERSION` variables can be customised to match the desired source versions to download and build.
+In particular, `VIVADO_VERSION` should be set to match the version of Vivado used to build the hardware.
+The default Vivado version is `2018.2`.

-If any extra kernel customisation is needed, configuration parameters can be added to the `/custom/kernel_config` file, whose contents will be appended to the default config (`xilinx_zynq_defconfig`) before the kernel is built.
+If any extra customisation is needed to the Linux kernel build, configuration parameters can be added to the [`custom/kernel_config`](custom/kernel_config) file, whose contents will be appended to the default config (`xilinx_zynq_defconfig`) before the kernel is built.

+The board type to use when building the system should then be set in [`phantom_fpga_config.json`](phantom_fpga_config.json) (see above).

+### Building U-Boot and the Linux kernel

-Once set, grab the kernel and U-Boot sources and build them with the following:
+Once the board is defined, the Linux kernel and U-Boot sources can be downloaded and built with the following:

 	./make.sh sources
 	./make.sh uboot
 	./make.sh kernel

-## Building Open MPI

-[Open MPI](https://www.open-mpi.org) can be downloaded and built for Zynq using the make script, and will be installed to `/opt` on the created root file system by default.

-Set the `OMPI_VERSION` variable in `make.sh` as required (the default is to use v3.0.0).
-If needed, the download URL can also be customised by changing `OMPI_URL`.

-Open MPI can then be built and installed with the following:

-	./make.sh sources
-	./make.sh ompi
+These commands also copy the built products to the `images/` folder.
+The U-Boot runtime environment is generated separately based on the specific FPGA hardware design, and can be found in `images/uEnv.txt` after the hardware project is created.

-## Creating an FPGA hardware design
+### Creating an FPGA hardware design

-The PHANTOM distribution also contains the scripts which create PHANTOM-compatible FPGA designs.
+The PHANTOM distribution also contains the scripts that create PHANTOM-compatible FPGA designs.
 A PHANTOM hardware design encapsulates a set of IP cores, makes them available to the software running in the Linux distribution, and includes the various security and monitoring requirements of the PHANTOM platform.

-To build a hardware project, first check ensure that the IP cores you are using are in the `arch/phantom_ip` directory.
-This directory already contains two dummy IP cores which can be used for testing.
-Ensure that the `BOARD_PART` option at the top of `make.sh` is set for your target board. `BOARD_PART` is the Xilinx part name for the development board being used.
-For the ZC706 this is `xilinx.com:zc706:part0:1.3`.
-You can list all of the board parts that your Xilinx installation supports by entering the command `get_board_parts` into the TCL console of Vivado.
+To build a hardware project, first check ensure that the IP cores you are using are in the [`arch/phantom_ip/`](arch/phantom_ip/) directory.
+This directory already contains two dummy IP cores, which can be used for testing.

-Once set, execute the following:
+Next, edit [`phantom_fpga_config.json`](phantom_fpga_config.json) to describe the specific hardware design requirements, including FPGA board type, the IP cores to include, and the shared memory requirements of those IP cores (see above for a description of the file structure).

+Once set, execute the following to create the hardware project and then perform Vivado implementation on the design to produce a bitstream:

-	./make.sh hwproject ipcore1 ipcore2
+	./make.sh hwproject

-where `ipcore1` and `ipcore2` are the PHANTOM IP cores to add to this project.
-This will create a Vivado project at `/hwproject` which you can build using Vivado as normal, or implement from the command line with:

 	./make.sh implement

-## Note on Device Trees
+The resulting hardware project will be created in the `hwproj/` directory.
+Alongside the hardware project itself, the scripts will generate a matching PHANTOM component definition XML file, Linux device tree overlay describing the hardware, and a compatible U-Boot environment definition, all output to `images/`.

+### Device tree generation

-You must have a suitable device tree for the kernel to work on your target board.
-Xilinx's repository contains device trees for many boards in the `/arch/arm/boot/dts/` and `/arch/arm64/boot/dts/` folders.
-These all include a base tree called `zynq-7000.dtsi` which describes the generic Zynq SoC architecture.
-This project includes a customised `zynq-7000.dtsi`, the only difference being that the customised version includes the file `arch/phantom_uio_devices.dtsi` to inform the kernel about the PHANTOM architecture infrastructure.
-This is all handled by `./make.sh`.
+You must have a suitable device tree for U-Boot and the Linux kernel to work on your target board.
+Xilinx's [Linux kernel repository](https://github.com/Xilinx/linux-xlnx) contains device trees for many boards in the [`arch/arm/boot/dts/`](https://github.com/Xilinx/linux-xlnx/tree/master/arch/arm/boot/dts) folder.
+These all reference a base tree called `zynq-7000.dtsi` which describes the generic Zynq SoC architecture.
+If your target board requires a custom device tree, ensure it is copied into the kernel and U-Boot source tree and matches the associated definitions in [`boardsupport.sh`](boardsupport.sh).

-If your target board requires an entirely custom device tree that is not included in the Xilinx repository, ensure that it includes the line:

-	#include "phantom_uio_devices.dtsi"

-Then compile your device tree to a `.dtb` file called `images/devicetree.dtb` before running `./make.sh sdcard`.
+In order to leave the board's Linux kernel device tree untouched, PHANTOM components are described in a device tree _overlay_, which is dynamically applied to the base device tree on each boot by U-Boot.
+The build scripts create this device tree overlay based on the PHANTOM component definition XML output from the hardware project creation.
+See [`arch/generate_environment.py`](arch/generate_environment.py) for how this overlay is generated.

+The base device tree and device tree overlay are generated when building the kernel and hardware project respectively, but if required they can be built separately using:

+	./make.sh devicetree

-## Generate an FSBL
+### Generating an FSBL

-An FSBL (first stage bootloader) is required to start the boot process.
-The `images` folder contains a prebuilt FSBL for the ZC706.
+An FSBL (first stage bootloader) is required to start the boot process, and sets up various components of the Zynq-7000 device.

-You can generate a new FSBL based on the current hardware design, using:
+You can generate an FSBL based on the current hardware design and board type, using:

 	./make.sh fsbl

 This will create `images/fsbl.elf`.
 Alternatively, an FSBL can be created using Xilinx SDK.

-## Create a boot image
+### Creating a boot image

-We now need to combine the FSBL and U-Boot into a single boot image.
-The `images` folder contains a prebuilt `BOOT.bin` containing the bootloaders generated for the ZC706.
+The FSBL and U-Boot must be combined into a single boot image in order to boot a board from an SD card.

-If the FSBL or U-Boot executables are changed, the boot image can be recreated using:
+After the FSBL and U-Boot executables are generated, of if they change, the boot image can be created using:

 	./make.sh bootimage

 This will create `images/BOOT.bin`.
 Alternatively, a boot image can be created using Xilinx SDK.

+### Building Open MPI

+[Open MPI](https://www.open-mpi.org) can be downloaded and built for Linux on the Zynq using the build scripts, and will be installed to `/opt` on the created root file system by default.

+Set the `OMPI_VERSION` variable in [`boardsupport.sh`](boardsupport.sh) as required (the default is to use v3.0.0).
+If needed, the download URL can also be customised by changing `OMPI_URL`.

+Open MPI can then be built and installed with the following:

+	./make.sh sources
+	./make.sh ompi

+Open MPI must be built _before_ creating the root filesystem, if it is to be included.

-## Creating a root file system
+### Creating a root file system

 The make script can create either a [Debian](https://www.debian.org)-based root file system using [Multistrap](https://wiki.debian.org/Multistrap), or a [BusyBox](https://busybox.net)-based root file system using [Buildroot](https://buildroot.org).
 The Debian file system is designed to be mounted as the system's main persistent storage (e.g. from an SD card), whereas the BusyBox system is better suited to running as an ephemeral RAM disk.

-The file system can be generated by setting the `ROOTFS` variable in `make.sh` to either `multistrap` or `buildroot`, then running:
+The file system can be generated by setting the `rootfs` type in [`phantom_fpga_config.json`](phantom_fpga_config.json) to either `multistrap` or `buildroot`, then running:

+	./make.sh sources # (if using Buildroot)
 	./make.sh rootfs

 If the appropriate sources have been downloaded and built beforehand, this will also copy Open MPI, Linux kernel modules and the PHANTOM API libraries into the file system.

 Alternative Linux file systems can be used, but are not supported by these scripts.

-### Buildroot file system customisation
+#### Buildroot file system customisation

 The Buildroot-generated file system can be modified using the configuration file, post-build script and file system overlay in the [`buildroot-phantom`](buildroot-phantom) folder.

 More information is available in the [Buildroot manual](https://buildroot.org/downloads/manual/manual.html).

-### Multistrap file system customisation
+#### Multistrap file system customisation

 The basic contents of the file system can be customised by editing [`multistrap/multistrap.conf`](multistrap/multistrap.conf) before building.
-This file defines the packages included, as well as the Debian version to use (both Jessie and Stretch should work).
-The default configuration uses Debian Jessie, and includes a selection of useful packages for a fairly full-featured system.
+This file defines the packages included, as well as the Debian version to use (both Debian 8 (Jessie) and 9 (Stretch) should work).
+The default configuration uses Debian 9 (Stretch), and includes a selection of useful packages for a fairly full-featured system.

+As an alternative to Debian, an optional Ubuntu 18.04 LTS (Bionic Beaver) configuration is also included, in [`multistrap/multistrap-ubuntu.conf`](multistrap/multistrap-ubuntu.conf).
+To use this, replace [`multistrap/multistrap.conf`](multistrap/multistrap.conf) with this file.

 The [`multistrap/rootfs_setup.sh`](multistrap/rootfs_setup.sh) script is run to set-up the Multistrap system after packages have been downloaded.
 This file can be modified to customise this process.

 Additional files can be added to the root file system automatically by the make script by placing them in the [`multistrap/overlay/`](multistrap/overlay/) folder.

-### File system size
+#### File system size

 The Debian root file system created by the scripts is designed to be copied to an SD card and mounted as the system's main storage, so can be quite large.

-The following are estimated sizes for the built file system, where 'complete' is the full PHANTOM default `multistrap.conf` and 'minimal' is only the base Debian packages required for booting:
+The following are estimated sizes for the built file system, where 'complete' is the full default included `multistrap.conf` and 'minimal' is only the base Debian packages required for booting:

 * Jessie (complete) - 388MB
 * Jessie (minimal) - 186MB